binaryage/totalfinder-web/registration.md

 ---

-And please [let me know](mailto:support@binaryage.com) if you encounter any troubles completing your registration.
+And please [let me know](mailto:support@binaryage.com) if you have any trouble completing your registration.